- The storage and safekeeping of your crypto assets are known as crypto “custody.”

 Self-Custody vs. Third-Party Custody

 When it comes to custody, there are two options: self-custody or third-party custody.
-Self-custody refers to using your own crypto wallet provider and managing the safekeeping of your own wallet keys.
-Third-party custody, on the other hand, involves using an institutional provider to store your crypto through their own crypto wallets, whose security is ensured by the institution.
+Self-custody refers to using your own crypto wallet provider and managing the safe keeping of your own wallet keys.
+Third-party custody, on the other hand, involves using a third-party provider to store your crypto through their own crypto wallets, whose security is ensured by the institution.